Casaubon Delusion is about the lure of totality belief

 Limits to questions

-Within many belief systems you
+Within many belief systems there is

-find an apparent readiness to accept questioning, and this may be quite
+an apparent readiness to accept questioning, and this may be quite

 impressive at first.
 However, this openness is usually confined within